platypusguy/jacobin/README.md

 ## Understanding the Code
 A detailed roadmap to the code base can be found [in the wiki](https://github.com/platypusguy/jacobin/wiki/Roadmap-to-Jacobin-source-code).

+# If you want to test Jacobin
+At present, we're not looking for testers because we know the missing features and we're working on them.
+Testing, at this point, will likely result in frustration.
+However, if for your own enjoyment, you still want to try it out, see directions and cautions on our [Release Page](https://github.com/platypusguy/jacobin/releases).
+(If you want some fun, run your program on Jacobin with the `-trace:inst` option and watch the executing Java bytecodes whiz by along with the changing contents of the op stack.)

+We expect/hope/trust that in 2024, we'll be ready to ask interested users to test Jacobin on real programs and share their feedback with us.

 # Thanks
 The project's [home page](https://jacobin.org/) carries a lengthy note at the bottom that expresses our thanks to vendors and programmers who have made the Jacobin project possible.
 They are many and we are deeply grateful to them.